Fiddle Week CLASSES - July 31-August 6, 2016

 ADVANCED IRISH FIDDLE (Liz Knowles)

-SCOTTISH FIDDLE (Emerald Rae)
+SCOTTISH FIDDLE (Laura Risk)

 INTERMEDIATE CAJUN & CREOLE FIDDLE (Michael Doucet)

 In this class we will make our way through the history of Cajun fiddling and culture from 1929 to the present.
-We will cover the spectrum of Cajun and creole fiddle styles highlighting fiddlers such as Dennis McGhee, Canray Fontenot, Doc Guidry, Will and Dewey Balfa.
+We will cover the spectrum of Cajun and creole fiddle styles highlighting fiddlers such as Dennis McGee, Canray Fontenot, Doc Guidry, Will and Dewey Balfa.
 We will delve into stylistic variations throughout southwestern Louisiana, such as Texas influence on players like Harry Choats.
 We will learn aspects of the style including double stops, fiddling as an integral part of song, bowing and rhythm.
 This class will proceed at an appropriate pace for intermediate fiddle players, and be directed by student interests and experience.

 ADVANCED CAJUN & CREOLE FIDDLE (Michael Doucet)